mrucker/mrucker.github.io/_posts/2014-10-18-co-contra-variance.md

 layout: post
 title: Co-Contra-Variance
 ---
-Contravariance and Covariance was a language feature I was aware of in .NET, thanks to ReSharper, but didn't really understand.
-Then, while reading through John Skeet's C# In Depth the other night[^1], I was pleasantly surprised (and simultaneously not surprised at all) to find it covered.
-While it isn't something one needs all the time, it is a great example of the power of the .NET framework and how much careful thought has gone into crafting it.
+Contravariance and Covariance is an advanced language feature in .NET.
+While it isn't ever necessary, it can add a really nice flair of finesse to a library.
+It is also a great example of the power of the .NET framework and how much careful thought has gone into crafting it.
 This article will start with a general introduction to basic Polymorphism concepts (needed to understand this feature) then move on to the specifics of contravariance and covariance.

 #Polymorphism#